awsdocs/amazon-eks-user-guide/doc_source/dockershim-deprecation.md

   + `--enable-docker-bridge`
   + `--docker-config-json`
 + If you already have Fluentd configured for Container Insights, then you must migrate Fluentd to Fluent Bit before changing to `containerd`\.
 The Fluentd parsers are configured to only parse log messages in JSON format\.
 Unlike `dockerd`, the `containerd` container runtime has log messages that aren't in JSON format\.
 If you don't migrate to Fluent Bit, some of the configured Fluentd's parsers will generate a massive amount of errors inside the Fluentd container\.
 For more information on migrating, see [Set up Fluent Bit as a DaemonSet to send logs to CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs-FluentBit.html)\.
++ If you use a custom AMI and you are upgrading to Amazon EKS `1.24`, then you must make sure that IP forwarding is enabled for your worker nodes\.
+This setting wasn't needed with Docker but is required for `containerd`\.
+It is needed to troubleshoot Pod\-to\-Pod, Pod\-to\-external, or Pod\-to\-apiserver network connectivity\.

+  To verify this setting on a worker node, run either of the following commands:
+  + `sysctl net.ipv4.ip_forward`
+  + `cat /proc/sys/net/ipv4/ip_forward`

+  If the output is `0`, then run either of the following commands to activate the `net.ipv4.ip_forward` kernel variable:
+  + `sysctl -w net.ipv4.ip_forward=1`
+  + `echo 1 > /proc/sys/net/ipv4/ip_forward`

+  For the setting's activation on Amazon EKS AMIs in the `containerd` runtime, see `[install\-worker\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/scripts/install-worker.sh)` on GitHub\.